Nursing Studies BSc (Hons)

-For nurses qualified overseas, this one-year programme provides an excellent opportunity for professional and personal development.
+For qualified nurses from the UK and overseas, this one programme (one year full time and up to four years part time) provides an excellent opportunity for professional and personal development.

 At Worcester, we aim to foster a love of learning and proactive approach to citizenship that will last a lifetime.
 Although this course does not confer Nursing and Midwifery Council registration (so you will not be eligible to work in the UK as a qualified nurse) on graduation, you will be in an excellent position to contribute to the development of healthcare in your own country, or to progress to further study at postgraduate level.